I wrote the following post in 2018.

 I started 2018 with the determination that I shall lead a more mindful life.

 A life where I’m well connected to my thoughts and my instincts.
-Where I’m paying full heed to the murmurs of my body besides the surroundings I am a part of.
+Where I’m paying full heed to the murmurs of my body beside the surroundings I am a part of.

 I decided to practice mindfulness in a way that best suited me.